offbyone/ideas/content/old/events/hitches-and-glitches-and-22000-feet-travelled-at-speed.md

+---
-Title: Hitches and Glitches and 22,000 feet travelled at speed
+title: Hitches and Glitches and 22,000 feet travelled at speed
+slug: hitches-and-glitches-and-22000-feet-travelled-at-speed
-date: 2004-08-29 13:05
+date: "2004-08-29 13:05"
+category: Events, Friends, General Thoughts
+tags:
+  - events
+  - friends
 author: offby1
-category: Events, Friends, General Thoughts
-tags: events, friends
-slug: hitches-and-glitches-and-22000-feet-travelled-at-speed
 status: draft
+---
 What a weekend!

 Starting from the moment we arrived at the drop zone to the very end, it was all good, all the time.